-The Fund considered principal adverse impacts in line with the Investment Manager's Principle Adverse Impacts Due Diligence Policy that is avaliable on the investment managers website and complied with the Investment Manager's controversial weapons exclusion policy as outlined in the Investment Manager's ESG Principles and Guidelines document.
+The Fund considered principal adverse impacts in line with the Investment Manager's Principle Adverse Impacts Due Diligence Policy that is available on the Investment Manager's website and complied with the Investment Manager's controversial weapons exclusion policy as outlined in the Investment Manager's ESG Principles and Guidelines document.
 Principle adverse impacts that are not mitigated through qualitative exclusions, are identified and if needed addressed through our controversies monitoring and stewardship activities which include research, engagement, and proxy voting.

-Subsequent to the reference period, the following exclusions were introduced and are reflected in the pre-contractual template appended to the current Prospectus: (a) compliance with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in the Investment Manager's ESG Principles and Guidelines document, (b) holdings that derive (i) more than 10% of annual revenues from the production and/or distribution of armaments; (ii) more than 30% of annual revenues from the production of thermal coal; and (c) more than 5% of annual revenues from the production of tobacco.
+The Fund considered principal adverse impacts on a qualitative basis primarily through the following exclusions: (a) compliance with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in the Investment Manager's ESG Principles and Guidelines document, (b) holdings that derive: (i) more than 10% of annual revenues from the production and/or distribution of military weapon systems and components, and provision of support systems and services for production of military weapon systems and components; (ii) more than 30% of annual revenues from the mining and/or sale of thermal coal; or (iii) more than 5% of annual revenues from the production of tobacco.